Appikedia200/Backendglownaturas/deploy-to-render.md

 # QUICK START - DEPLOY TO RENDER

-Follow these steps to deploy your GlowNatura backend to Render in under 15 minutes!
+Follow these steps to deploy your GlowNatura backend to Render in under 15 minutes.

 ---